AaronAtayan310/Team-Project-Repository/README.md

 - **0**: All tests passed successfully
 - **1**: One or more tests failed

+# Video Presentation
+Our team video presentation is located in the `Video Presentation` directory.

 # Project contribution guidelines for team members
 1. Ensure you have the latest code